atomjump/help_is_coming/README.md

 {
-    "phpPath": "\/usr\/bin\/php",			//Note escaping the '/' may be necessary "storeInDb": false,						//Switch this to true if you wish to set this per forum within the database "staging": false,						//false is to use the staging version of the loop-server config "serverPath": "your\/atomjump\/loop\/server\/path\/"
+    "phpPath": "\/usr\/bin\/php",			//Note escaping the '/' may be necessary "storeInDb": false,						//Switch this to true if you wish to set this per forum within the database "staging": false,						//false is to use the staging version of the messaging-server config "serverPath": "your\/atomjump\/messaging\/server\/path\/"
     "forums": [
         {
             "aj": "aj_your_forum_name",			//The forum this applies to, 'default' will apply to all unspecified forums in this list.